Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 /agents

-# → Generate with Claude or write manually
+# → Generate with Claude, or write it yourself

 Storage locations: